Passover or Easter - which should I celebrate?

 When?

 God’s instructions haven’t changed.
 Numbers 9:11 still tells us to eat the Passover meal at the beginning of Nisan 14.
-In 2008 that is April 19th but that day in God’s time STARTS Friday evening at sundown (April 18th per our calendar).
-The passover meal and accompanying foot washing ceremony and communion should occur on Friday evening.
-Jewish tradition celebrates the Passover meal a day later, Nisan 15, in error.
+The passover meal and accompanying foot washing ceremony and communion should occur on the evening at the beginning of Nisan 14.
+Jewish tradition celebrates the Passover meal a day later, Nisan 15, in error in my opinion.

 Feet Washing